Skip to content

 Scratch

 The scratch filesystem (~/scratch or /scratch/$USER) is for the temporary storage of large input data files used during your calculations.
 Each user has a quota of 20 TB.
 The maximum file size is limited to 10 TB.
 Please note that this filesystem is meant for temporary storage only.
-According to the service agreement, any files older than 30 days are subject to deletion.
+According to the service agreement, any files that have not been accessed within 30 days will be deleted.

 Scalable Storage

-Scalable group storage requires a cost contribution and is based on the actual usage.
+Scalable group storage has a cost contribution that is based on the actual usage.
 The default permissions are set so that each member of the project has access to the shared folder, which can be found at this path: /shares/<PROJECT>.
 (In this case, replace <PROJECT> with your actual project name.)

 You can create a symlink called shares in your home directory that points to this shared group folder: